nest/nest-simulator/doc/userdoc/guides/spatial/overview_spatial.rst

 Create spatially distributed nodes
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Creating spatially distributed nodes is now handled with the standard ``nest.Create()`` function.
+Spatially distributed nodes can now be created using the standard ``nest.Create()`` function.
-Arguments of node creation have also been changed to make creating populations with and without spatial information more unified.
+The arguments of this function have been changed to unify the creation of populations with and without spatial information.
 To create nodes with spatial positions, ``nest.Create()`` must be provided with the ``positions`` argument

 ::